ismaelharunid/flat2dpy/README.md

 A proxy class which inherits from Flat2dSequence and acts as a proxy wrapper for any Flat2dSequence subclass instance.

+## Flat2dTuple

+A flat2d readonly tuple class.

+## Flat2dList

+A flat2d mutable list class.

 ## Flat2dArray

-A flat2d array (array.array) class.
+A flat2d mutable array (array.array) class.

 ## Flat2dCType